dioptra-io/georesolver/README.md

 # 🗺️ GeoResolver

-GeoResolver is an Internet scale IP address geolocation engine (both IPv4 and IPv6) made for running on RIPE Atlas.
-Its main purpose is to infer the relative distance between a target IP address and a set of vantage points with known geolocation using ECS-DNS redirection similarity.
-Based on this similarity GeoResolver select a fixed set of 50 vantage points from RIPE Atlas and perform pings, acheiving near optimal precision (the optimal one being when using all the vantage points).
+GeoResolver is an internet-scale IP address geolocation engine (supporting both IPv4 and IPv6), designed to operate on the RIPE Atlas platform.
+Its primary objective is to infer the relative distance between a target IP address and a set of vantage points with known geolocations, leveraging ECS-DNS redirection similarity.

+Based on this similarity metric, GeoResolver selects a fixed subset of 50 RIPE Atlas vantage points and performs ping measurements, achieving near-optimal geolocation accuracy — comparable to using the full set of available vantage points.

 # 📋 Content

-This repository contains all code and workflows to **replicate** and **reproduce** GeoResolver's main results.
-You can run your own experiments to geolocate a set of target of IP addresses of your chosing.
-Note that GeoResolver relies on RIPE Atlas to perform ping measurement and infer the geolocation of an IP address, therefore, you will need a RIPE Atlas account and some credits to run measurements.
-All part of GeoResolver are **open-source** and **publically available**.
+This repository contains all the code, workflows, and data required to both replicate and reproduce the main results of GeoResolver.

+- **Replication** refers to rerunning our original experiments with the same inputs to validate the published results.

+- **Reproduction** enables researchers to apply the methodology to new datasets or target IP addresses of their choosing.

+You can also conduct your own experiments using GeoResolver to geolocate custom sets of target IP addresses.
+Note that GeoResolver relies on RIPE Atlas for performing active ping measurements, which are central to its geolocation inference process.
+To run measurements, you will need a [RIPE Atlas account](https://atlas.ripe.net/) and sufficient credits.

+All components of GeoResolver are **open-source and publicly available**.

 # 📚 References